Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/custom-content/asset-creation.md

 !!!tip "Max Resolution"
     A good general rule is to keep the dimensions of your images under 4096x4096 unless recommended otherwise.

+!!!tip "Power of Two"
+    When the game engine renders certain images, textures sometimes are forced into a [power of 2](http://www.tsm-resources.com/alists/pow2.html) rule for their resolution.
+The game engine will force textures to a resolution tied to the power of 2, but it will not do as good of a job up/down-scaling your image as you could do with image-editing software.
+It is not required your images adhere to this "rule", but using it as a guideline for image creation can help produce cleaner in-game results.

+    This is especially true when creating textures for models.

 ####Templates
 **Decks** and **Dice** both come with templates.
 They can be found in Steam directory:

 > Steam\steamapps\common\Tabletop Simulator\Modding

-####Power of Two
-When the game engine renders certain images, textures sometimes are forced into a [power of 2](http://www.tsm-resources.com/alists/pow2.html) rule for their resolution.
-The game engine will force textures to a resolution tied to the power of 2, but it will not do as good of a job up/down-scaling your image as you could do with image-editing software.
-It is not required your images adhere to this "rule", but using it as a guideline for image creation can help produce cleaner in-game results.

-This is especially true when creating textures for models.

 ##Models
 There are several hard limits related to model creation.

+###Model File Type
+Only **OBJ** is an acceptable file format.

 ###Model Resolution